aseldawy/CS167/Labs/Lab5/CS167_Lab5.md

 * Download [Apache Spark 2.4.5](https://spark.apache.org/downloads.html).
 Choose the package type *Pre-built for Apache Hadoop 2.7*.
 * Download these two sample files [sample file 1](../Lab3/nasa_19950801.tsv), [sample file 2](https://drive.google.com/open?id=1pDNwfsx5jrAqaSy8AKEZyfubCE358L2p).
 Decompress the second file after download.
 These are the same files we used in [Lab 3](../Lab3/CS167_Lab3.md).
 * For Windows users, install the Ubuntu app from Microsoft Store and set it up.
+* (Optional) To add Scala language support to IntelliJ, you can install the [Scala plugin](https://plugins.jetbrains.com/plugin/1347-scala).
+Please check the [plugin management page](https://www.jetbrains.com/help/idea/managing-plugins.html) to see the details about installing and managing plugins in Intellij.

 ## Overview
 In this lab, we will be using mainly Scala code.
 While pure Scala projects are usually set up using [SBT](https://www.scala-sbt.org), we will use Maven for this project to reuse your existing development environment and avoid the complications of setting up a new development tool.